Where do I place a wager?

 Please examine your mutuel tickets carefully.
 The New York Racing Association is not responsible for ticket sales not completed before the machines are locked.
 Additionally, no adjustments, including cancellations, can be made once the race begins.
 Non-account wagers can be cancelled at self-service terminals, but with a limit not to exceed $50.
-Wagers placed on NYRA Cash cards can be cancelled at self-service terminals, but with a limit not to exceed $500 on win, place, show wagers and/or $50 on any one single combination for all exotic wagers.
+Wagers placed on NYRA Rewards cards or Cash cards can be cancelled at self-service terminals, but with a limit not to exceed $500 on win, place, show wagers and/or $50 on any one single combination for all exotic wagers.
 Please note that wagers on NYRA Cash cards cannot be cancelled at teller windows.

 Rule for Uncashed Tickets

 Do I have to report my winnings to the IRS?

 The Internal Revenue Service requires reporting of payouts on wagers or group of identical wagers that exceed odds of 300 to 1 and pay in excess of $600.
 IRS regulations also require automatic withholding on payouts that exceed $5,000.
 Please note that for non-US residents, IRS regulations require automatic withholding of 30% on wagers that exceed odds of 300 to 1 and pay in excess of $600.
 Windows designated for IRS winning tickets are located on all floors.
 Patrons must present a picture ID (driver’s license or non-driver’s state ID, federal, state, or city ID, passport, or NYRA ID).
 A second form of identification showing the patron’s social security number must also be presented.